MLI-lab/cs_deep_decoder/README.md

 conda install jupyter
 ```

 The code to reproduce the MRI experiment uses a few function from the fastMRI repository to load the k-space data, those can be obtained by copying the data and common folders from the repository [https://github.com/facebookresearch/fastMRI](https://github.com/facebookresearch/fastMRI).
+In particular, download the code from the fastMRI repository, and copy the folder fastMRI/data into the cs_deep_decoder repository.

 ## Citation
 ```